Life Journey of a British Iraqi Architect Zaha Hadid

 Vitra Fire Station, Germany, 1989 to 1993

-One of the earliest projects built on Zaha’s designs was Vitra Fire Station in the town of Weil am Rhein in Germany (1989-1993).
-Director of Swiss furniture company, Vitra, Rolf Fehlbaum was one of Zaha’s earliest clients.
-The radical design of the fire station is comprised of a number of pointed angled elements of glass and rustic concrete.
-These sharped angled masses were well composed together to form a sculptural piece of work.
+One of the earliest projects built on Zaha’s designs was the Vitra Fire Station in the town of Weil am Rhein in Germany (1989-1993).
+Director of the Swiss furniture company, Vitra, Rolf Fehlbaum was one of Zaha’s earliest clients.
+The radical design of the fire station is comprised of several pointed-angled elements of glass and rustic concrete.
+These sharp-angled masses were well composed together to form a sculptural piece of work.
 The building appears as a flying bird that gives a sense of movement and a vivid dynamic approach to design.
-Concept designs of this buildings were published in some architecture journals prior to its construction at site.
-When built, it was used as a fire station for a small duration of time because Weil am Rhein made its own fire brigade.
+Concept designs of this building were published in some architecture journals before its construction at the site.
+When built, it was used as a fire station for a short duration of time because Weil am Rhein made its fire brigade.
 Later Vitra Fire Station served as an event and exhibition space.
-Today, it showcases amazing works of the architect Frank Gehry and other renowned architects.
+Today, it showcases the amazing works of the architect Frank Gehry and other renowned architects.

 Vitra Design Museum